 Jerky is an age-old method of preserving meat, fish, and poultry.
-Our forefathers dried meats and seafood into jerky as a matter of necessity, to preserve the food for long periods without refrigeration.
+Historically, many generations of people have dried meats and seafood into jerky as a matter of necessity, to preserve the food for long periods without refrigeration.
 Nowadays, we consider jerky as a convenience food, perfect for hikers, campers, or just a simple, non-messy snack.
 Commercial jerky products come in many flavors with any number of preservatives.

 The History of Jerky

 Traditionally, jerky is long, thin strips of meat (most commonly beef) that is salted and sun-dried.
-Native Americans have long used this drying process to preserve meats and fish for winter or traveling.
+Indigenous peoples have long used this drying process to preserve meats and fish for winter or traveling.
 The meat was often reconstituted to create a hearty snack, and this concept still works.

 How Jerky Is Made